 Depending on how much drinking you participate in, the pre-hydration strategy may now be running its course.
 Yet, there still may be alcohol in your body that needs to be processed.
 Gorging yourself with pizza or other greasy food, then jumping straight into bed, may sound like the best idea ever, but it surely won’t help you in the morning.

 As soon as you return home, consume more liquids with electrolytes.
 You’ll need more than water here; I suggest either Pedialyte (yes, you read that right) or coconut water.
-These added electrolytes are going to allow you to battle the potential electrolyte imbalance you may have caused from your drinking.
+These added electrolytes are going to allow you to battle the potential electrolyte imbalance you may have caused by your drinking.
 I recommend about 4oz per alcoholic beverage you consumed, up to one bottle (about 1L; these amounts are purely anecdotal).

 Step 3: Starting Strong